vulcan-estudios/vulcanval/README.md

 - Ability to add custom validators.
 - Ability to add custom fields different from form elements.
 - Ability to configure fieldsets.
+- Configuration checkers to prevent errors in settings.
 - Extract data from forms elements as data maps (possibly nested objects).
 - Internationalization support.
 - HTML5 integration.